PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tutorial.md

 U₁Space(-1=>1,0=>3,1=>2) == GradedSpace(Irrep[U₁](1)=>2, Irrep[U₁](0)=>3, Irrep[U₁](-1)=>1)
 supertype(GradedSpace)
 ```
-The `GradedSpace` is not immediately parameterized by some group `G`, but actually by the
-set of irreducible representations of `G`, denoted as `Irrep[G]`.
-Generally, `GradedSpace`
-supports a grading that is derived from the fusion ring of a (unitary) pre-fusion category.
+Generally, `GradedSpace` supports a grading that is derived from the fusion ring of a
-The order in which the charges and their corresponding subspace dimensionality are specified
+(unitary) pre-fusion category.
+The order in which the charges and their corresponding
-is irrelevant.
-The `GradedSpace[I]` constructor automatically converts the keys in the list
-of `Pair`s it receives to the correct sector type.
-Alternatively, we can directly create
-the sectors of the correct type and use the generic `GradedSpace` constructor.
-We can probe
-the subspace dimension of a certain sector `s` in a space `V` with `dim(V, s)`.
+subspace dimensionality are specified is irrelevant.
+We can probe the subspace dimension of
+a certain sector `s` in a space `V` with `dim(V, s)`.

 The `GradedSpace` is a subtype of `EuclideanSpace{ℂ}`, i.e., it has the standard Euclidean
 inner product and we assume all representations to be unitary.